sirmammingtonham/smartrider/README.md

         - For Intel CPUs: Enable Intel Virtualization Technology in BIOS
         - For AMD CPUs: Enable the Windows Hypervisor Platform in Windows Features
 4. Clone the smartrider repo with `git clone https://github.com/sirmammingtonham/smartrider.git`.
-5. Download the `google-services.json` from the Firebase project and place it in the `android/app` folder.
+5. Download the `google-services.json` from the Firebase Android project and place it in the `android/app` folder.
 6. Copy and rename `android/app/src/main/res/api-keys.template` to `android/app/src/main/res/values/api-keys.xml` (Don't delete the template file!)
     - Copy the API key for the Google Maps SDK from your Google Developers Console project and add it to `android/app/src/main/res/values/api-keys.xml`.
 7. Create a file named `strings.dart` in the `lib/util` folder.